 You have no items in your shopping cart

-If you're just starting to shop E-bikes, you'll hear how the range is important, but it differs from one bike to the next.
+If you're just starting to shop E-bikes, you'll hear how important, the range is, but it differs from one bike to the next.
 How do you chose?
-All brand indicate the estimated range of their E-bikes, but they don't all calculate it the same way.
+All brand indicate an estimated range, but they don't all calculate it the same way.

 WHAT IS E-BIKE RANGE?